jacobfriedman/vsc-logtalk/README.md

 ## ⚠️ Known Issues

+- `$LOGTALKUSER`'s full path must be manually entered in the extension settings.

-### Errors & Warnings Limitations
+### Errors & Warnings

-This extension version uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (scratch/.messages).
-Some operating systems will not parse a large throughput with tail.
+*The number of reported warnings and errors may be limited.*  This extension uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (scratch/.messages).
+Some operating systems will not parse a large throughput with `tail`.

 *One suggestion is to write better code (such that you will not stress your computer above the limit of what it is prepared to report).*